Farhan-SU/Sultry-Silk/README.md

 # Sultry-Silk
 Website I made for my Front-End Web Development class.
-This website ecplores the intersection of fashion and other fields of study and how each are complementary.
+This website explores the intersection of fashion and other fields of study and how each are complementary.
+I first talk about the fashion icons that revolutionized the fashion industry and set the standards for haute contour and ready-to-wear fashion.
+I then delve into the fashion world where designers are utilizing the power of 3D printed fabrics and laser cutting to create beautiful and intricate dresses.
+I also talk about how designers are stitching sustainability into everything they make and trying to create a more environmentally-conscious fashion landscape.
+And last but not least, I explore how fashion is being used as a platform for advocacy and change.